 - 1 large egg, lightly beaten

-- 4 tablespoons breadcrumbs (or a little more as needed)
+- 4 tablespoons breadcrumbs or almond meal (or a little more as needed)

 - 2 medium red bell peppers, de-seeded and coarsely chopped